SoraWebui/SoraWebui/README.md

   You can see this feature in 👉 [main](https://github.com/SoraWebui/SoraWebui/tree/main) or 👉 [version-0.1](https://github.com/SoraWebui/SoraWebui/tree/version-0.1)

-- [ ] Login with Google:
+- ✅ Login with Google:

-  Coming soon
+  You can see this feature in 👉 [login](https://github.com/SoraWebui/SoraWebui/tree/login)

 - [ ] Stripe payment：